OilerNetwork/fossil_cairo0/README.md

-# Starknet Storage Verifier by Oiler Network
+# Fossil - Starknet Storage Verifier by Oiler

 The Starknet Storage Verifier will allow anyone to trustlessly prove any past or current storage values of L1 contracts to other L2 contracts.